knpuniversity/php-beginner-series/knpu/system-setup.rst

 First, install PHP on your computer.
 PHP is basically just an executable file.
 Not an executable file like chrome or iTunes that opens up and has a cute GUI, more like an executable that you can run from the command line.
-If you're not used to the command line, don't worry: we'll ease into it.
+If you're not used to the command line, it's ok: we'll ease into it.

 Since things seem to be most complex in Windows, I'll switch to Windows 7 for the rest of this chapter.
-Installing PHP is different in each system, so I'll have you follow along with me an some installation details for your operating system.
+Installing PHP is different in each system, so I'll have you follow along with me and some installation details for your operating system.

 There are a lot of ways to install PHP, but the easiest is `XAMPP`_, which